chrisheuberger/portfolio-site/about.md

           </div>
         </div>
       </div>
       <p>I’m a full-stack web developer, though I focus more on the front end.
+I build websites for positive change in the world.
+My aim is to craft simple, beautiful, and well-considered products.
 I’m into social impact projects, data visualization, typography, and all forms of design as well as science, math, art, philosophy, psychology and pretty much every other subject.
 I like running, reading non-fiction, learning about quantum mechanics and relativity, deeply analyzing works of art, organizing everything, making lists, making smoothies, cooking mediterranean, and petting any dog I meet.
 I volunteer with the amazing organization <a href="https://www.dare2bnyc.org/" target="_blank" rel="noopener" title="Dare2B">Dare2B</a>.
 My last name is pronounced <strong>HI&#8239;•&#8239;ber&#8239;•&#8239;ger</strong> but I’m not a stickler.</p>
     </div>
   </div>